microscaler/fleetingdns/tasks/e2e_test_confirmation.md

 # FleetingDNS End-to-End Test Confirmation

-**Date:** August 7, 2025
+**Date:** January 27, 2025
-**Status:** Core Infrastructure Operational
+**Status:** Core Infrastructure Operational + Database Consolidation Complete
-**Version:** 0.4.0
+**Version:** 0.4.1

 ## 🎯 Executive Summary

 FleetingDNS core infrastructure is **OPERATIONAL** with all critical services running.
-The Redis module consolidation has been completed successfully, and end-to-end integration tests are passing.
+The Redis module consolidation has been completed successfully, and **database consolidation to the models crate has been completed successfully**.
+End-to-end integration tests are passing.
 The system follows the **ephemeral TTL-based architecture** where all components (tunnels, certificates, DNS records) are designed to self-destruct after their configured TTL.

 **Core Design Principles:**
 - **Ephemeral Architecture**: 30-minute tunnels, 60-second DNS TTL, zero footprint